build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 ## Step 4: Deploy a Spot-friendly workload

 You’re now going to see Karpenter in action.
 Your default `Provisioner` can launch both On-Demand and Spot instances, but Karpenter considers the constraints you configure within a pod to launch the right node(s).
-Let’s create a Deployment with a [Node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to prefer Spot instances.
+Let’s create a Deployment with a [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) to run the pods on Spot instances.
 To do so, run the following command:

 ```bash
 cat <<EOF | kubectl apply -f -